 Size of the Paratubal Cyst

 For women in their reproductive years, your doctor will keep an eye on small cysts, but may not recommend any aggressive treatment.
 Women who have undergone menopause, however, may need more intensive care regardless of the size of the cyst.
+Although rare, young girls in the adolescent stage have been diagnosed with paratubal cysts.

 Treatment options include: